gmednick/gabemednick/content/authors/gabe/_index.md

 ---

-In graduate school, I maintained a broad interdisciplinary approach that included microbiology, molecular biology, biochemistry, physical chemistry and spectroscopy.
+During graduate school, I maintained a broad interdisciplinary approach that included microbiology, molecular biology, biochemistry, physical chemistry and spectroscopy.
 As a postdoc, I developed curriculum and taught biology and chemistry with an emphasis on interactive, inquiry-based learning.
-During my first role as a lead scientist with a startup, I worked on proprietary DNA and RNA synthesis.
+In my first role as a lead scientist with a startup, I worked on proprietary DNA and RNA synthesis.
+Each of these experiences has been a blessing.

-Over the last several years, my insatiable interest in bioinformatics and data science has transformed my skill set and expanded my professional repertoire.
+Over the last several years, I have developed an insatiable interest in bioinformatics and data science that has transformed my skill set and expanded my professional repertoire.
 I enjoy the challenge of drawing insight from all types of data.
 Each step of the process, from data cleaning and exploration to creating models, deriving predictions and communicating results, is a blend of art and science.
 Finding that blend, deriving insight and creating value is what drives my passion as a data scientist.